SmallSharpToolsOpenSource/ReactSampleApp/README.md

 `Core` -> `Foundation`

-The app users both the `Core` and `Kit` frameworks while `Kit` uses `Core` and `Core` does not use the others.
-Dependencies always go down and never back up.
+The app uses both the `Core` and `Kit` frameworks while `Kit` uses `Core` and `Core` does not use the others.
+Dependencies always go down and never up.
 Both `Core` and `Kit` do not use `UIKit` as it is specific to iOS app development.
-These frameowrks will only use `Foundation` or other frameworks which allow for these frameworks to be used to build apps for iOS, macOS, watchOS and tvOS.
+These frameworks will only use `Foundation` or other frameworks which allow for these frameworks to be used to build apps for iOS, macOS, watchOS and tvOS.

 ## ReactSampleCore